kcoul/NeuralPlayer/README.md

 apt install boost
 ```

-## APPENDIX A: Building OnnxRuntime from Source
+# APPENDIX A: Building OnnxRuntime from Source

+Prebuilt binaries of OnnxRuntime (v1.14.1) are provided for all platforms.
+You should only build OnnxRuntime from source if necessary.

+## Prerequisites

 ### macOS (homebrew)
 ```